-As they enter their 51st year in 2019, the Tannahill Weavers are one of Scotland's premier traditional bands.
+As they celebrate Trad Award nominations for Folk Band of the Year and Album of the Year in 2019, the Tannahill Weavers are one of Scotland's premier traditional bands.
 Their diverse repertoire spans the centuries with fire-driven instrumentals, topical songs, and original ballads and lullabies.
 Their music demonstrates to old and young alike the rich and varied musical heritage of the Celtic people.
 These versatile musicians have received worldwide accolades consistently over the years for their exuberant performances and outstanding recording efforts that seemingly can't get better...yet continue to do just that.

 The Tannahills have turned their acoustic excitement loose on audiences with an electrifying effect.
 They have that unique combination of traditional melodies, driving rhythmic accompaniment, and rich vocals that make their performances unforgettable.
 As the Winnipeg Free Press noted, "The Tannahill Weavers - properly harnessed - could probably power an entire city for a year on the strength of last night's concert alone.
 The music may be old time Celtic, but the drive and enthusiasm are akin to straight ahead rock and roll."